cwfparsonson/trafpy/docs/docs/tutorial_node_distributions.rst

 .. nbplot::

     >>> node_dist, fig = tpg.gen_multimodal_node_pair_dist(eps=endpoints, skewed_pairs=[['server_1','server_3'], ['server_4','server_2']], show_fig=True)

+N.B.
+The above graph plots are **chord diagrams**.
+Each network end point is a node, and the colour of the node indicates how much of the overall traffic requestes that particular end point.
+The width of edges between nodes indicates how much traffic is travelling between a particular endpoint pair, with pair edges below a certain load threshold being excluded from the plot for visual clarity.
+Chord diagrams are just an alternative way of visualising the more standard 2D traffic matrix.

 Different networks have different node distributions.
 Sometimes you may want a simple uniform distribution, or a slightly skewed distribution, or certain nodes